-Karafotias Brothers grocery store on the south east corner of SW 11th and Jefferson, circa 1970.
+Karafotias Brothers grocery store on the south east corner of SW 11th and Columbia, circa 1970.
 One of two markets owned by members of that family, the other being at #940 SW Hall.
-Nothing in this photograph remains.
-The location is now the Museum Place apartments, across the street from a Plaid Pantry.
+The location is now the parking beside the Plaid Pantry, across SW 11th from the Museum Place apartments.

 Low rise offices of the Portland Development Commission and Pope and Talbot on the east side of SW 4th between Mill and the pedestrian walkway aligned with Montgomery, circa 1974.
 The complex was part of Portland Center, whose apartment buildings can be seen in the background.
 The Cyan PDX apartments were later built on the site.